 Using a WiFi connection for your Internet access is very convenient for most on-the-go consumers.
 However, not all WiFi hotspots are safe for you to access and use to go about your financial transactions.
 Take note that there is such a thing as online id theft that doesn’t go away.
 The rise in credit card fraud is also an issue that has to be attended to vigilantly.

-If you need to access public WiFi hotspots or your own private WiFi connection to perform your transactions, you have to learn about online identity theft prevention.
+If you need to access public WiFi hotspots or your own private WiFi connection to perform your transactions, you have to learn about.
 This ultimately teaches you how to prevent credit scams as well.

 It’s unavoidable for busy consumers like you to make use of WiFi connections especially with your busy schedules and mobile gadgets in hand.
 You just have to be a step ahead of identity thieves who never stop trying to steal from you.

 Securing Your WiFi Use in Public Hot Spots

 When you find yourself in a public place and in need of a WiFi connection, consider the following pointers before you perform your financial transactions: